888.298.HOPE

 Deep Brain Stimulation Treats Depression

-John Gever reports in Medpage today that a recent study shows that deep brain stimulation may work to alleviate severe depression.
-In this study the 17 patients received a Medtronic Soletra implantable pulse generator, 1 of which did not complete the study.
-According to Ali R. Rezai, M.D. of the Cleveland Clinic, “eight of the 16 patients showed at least 50% improvement in depression scores… and had significant improvement in quality of life, returning back to work, getting engaged, dating”.
-Gever reports:
+John Gever reports in MedPage Today that a recent study shows deep brain stimulation may help alleviate severe depression.
+In this study, 17 patients received a Medtronic Soletra implantable pulse generator, with one participant not completing the study.
+According to Ali R. Rezai, M.D. of the Cleveland Clinic, “eight of the 16 patients showed at least 50% improvement in depression scores… and had significant improvement in quality of life, returning to work, getting engaged, dating.”

 Two patients had a return of depressive symptoms and suicidal ideation when their pulse generators were accidentally turned off.
 Restarting them again led to symptom improvement, Dr. Rezai said.